solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Minecraft migrated from AWS Aurora to Azure Database for MySQL for its Realms service to improve performance and reduce costs.
-Minecraft moved over 1 TB of data, distributed across 13 databases, serving over 6k requests per second, during the migration.
+Minecraft moved over 1 TB of data, distributed across 13 databases, serving over 6k requests per second during the migration.
 Minecraft utilized the Azure Database Migration Service six-month free offer to save costs.

 Minecraft also migrated its frontend servers to Azure to take advantage